dylanreed/dylan.blog/_posts/2003-12-01-dell-sux-my-balls.markdown

 tags: []
 comments: []
 ---

-<p>thats right. trying to give me lip and i had to beat them down. it sux more later</p>
+thats right. trying to give me lip and i had to beat them down. it sux more later